TencentMediaLab/GME/GME Developer Manual/iOS Developer Manual/iOS SDK Developer Manual_intl.md

 ```

 ### Set the accompaniment volume
-This API is used to set the DB volume.
-Value range: 0200.
+This API is used to set the accompaniment volume.
+Value range: 0-200.
 Default is 100.
 A value greater than 100 means volume up, otherwise volume down.
 #### Function prototype

 ```